Laci1953/Cowgol_on_CP_M/GAMES/Startrek/readme.txt

 The Startrek game, rewritten in the Cowgol language

+It works on any Z80 machine provided with a VT100 compatible terminal.

 It can be compiled only on Z80 machines provided with 128/512 KB RAM

 The st.* files are needed at run time.